Mrso736/Seduction/Chapters/3-Conversations.md

 ___Breaking the Ice:___
 Keeping the conversation going can be achieved by asking open-ended questions such as “What brought you here tonight?” or “Where are you from?”

-Remember, it’s all about making them the center of conversation for as long as possible.
-“Talk to a man about himself, and he will listen for hours,” said Benjamin Disraeli.
+Remember, it’s all about making them the centre of conversation for as long as possible.
+Imagine there being a spotlight above you while holding a conversation, the stoplight should be above your conversation partner for 90 percent of the time.
 In fact, when you’re speaking, the one word that should pop up most often in your conversation is not “I” but “you”.

 &nbsp;